-3. In adopting the Strategic Investment Plan, the Commission agreed "to make any capacity assistance needs identified in the provisional Compliance Monitoring Report and in Part 2 reports (as may be agreed by TCC each year to be contained in the Executive Summary of the Provisional Compliance Monitoring Report), public domain data that will inform annual updates of the Strategic Investment Plan."
-The Secretariat has incorporated updates that consider the outcomes from consideration of capacity assistance needs and as was identified in the provisional Compliance Monitoring Report adopted by TCC15 and in 2019 Part 2 reports (Attachment 1).
+4. In adopting the Strategic Investment Plan, the Commission agreed "to make any capacity assistance needs identified in the provisional Compliance Monitoring Report and in Part 2 reports (as may be agreed by TCC each year to be contained in the Executive Summary of the Provisional Compliance Monitoring Report), public domain data that will inform annual updates of the Strategic Investment Plan."
+The Secretariat has incorporated updates that consider the outcomes from consideration of capacity assistance needs and as was identified in the provisional Compliance Monitoring Report adopted by TCC16 and in the 2020 Part 2 reports (Attachment 1).
+Considering the WCPFC16 outcome, this year the TCC provided additional commentary about each Capacity Assistance Need and whether the specific requests are on track to being met, and this has also been incorporated into the proposed revisions to the Strategic Investment Plan.